Everest Gokyo Ri Trek

 Guided tour & trek throughout the trip

-• Explore the astonishing turquoise lakes of Gokyo, including the scared Dudh Pokhari.
+• Outstanding Himalayan Adventure: Explore the astonishing turquoise lakes of Gokyo, including the sacred Dudh Pokhari.

-• Witness the mesmerizing sunrise view over Himalayan peaks.
+• Witness the mesmerizing sunrise view over the Himalayan peaks.

 • Visit the stunning Sherpa village of Namche Bazaar, Khumjung Valley, Tengboche, Dingboche, and Lobuche.